The Culinary Uses of cooking-sake in Asian Cuisine

 Flavor Enhancer

-One of the primary uses of cooking sake in Asian cuisine is as a flavor enhancer.
-The subtle sweetness and umami notes in cooking sake can brighten up many dishes.
-In marinades, it acts as a tenderizer by breaking down proteins, making meat more succulent.
+The cooking sake is mainly used as a flavor enhancer in Asian cuisines.
+The subtle sweetness and umami notes of cooking sake brighten up many dishes.
+In marinades, it serves as a tenderizer by breaking down proteins so the meat is succulently fork-tender.
 You can add cooking sake to:

 Tenderizing Meat